isaaclo123/transcriber-bot/README.md

     * password: reddit password
     * subreddits: list of subreddits to run bot on
 2. Rename config_default.ini to config.ini
-2. Run transcriber_bot.py.
+3. Run transcriber_bot.py.
+4. Enjoy!

+## How to run tests

+1. run ./bin/test.sh
-3. Enjoy!
+2. That's it.
+Enjoy!

 ## What is it